SECURITYMADEINLU/DNS_WS/README.md

 Step 1: Concept introduction, first technical elements, game concepts

-- Introduce children with the DNS concept
+- Introduce children to DNS concept as set up in the game (adapt content to age target)
+     - dynamic websites load from various servers in order to generate a single homogeneous content
+     - (option) lightbeam demo, on a dynamic website

 - Let the children connect to a website and show them Lightbeam outcomes : children can understand that 1 website have connection with other websites
 - This first step can be used to raise awareness about specific sensitive topics (like cyberbullying)